 You will be required to comply with all NHS employment checks and satisfactorily meet these requirements prior to commencement in post.
 You are required to comply with the appropriate occupational health procedures for the post which you are to undertake.
 Where the post requires that you undertake Exposure Prone Invasive Procedures any offer of employment is subject to satisfactory clearance from the Trust Occupational Health department and you cannot commence in post until satisfactory clearance has been received.
-Where the post does not require Exposure Prone Invasive Procedures you must provide evidence of attendance at a Trust occupational health interview within the first 3 days of commencing in post.
+Where the post does not require Exposure Prone Invasive Procedures at a Trust occupational health interview within the first 3 days of commencing in post.